VenkatArchitect/final/README.md

          mlflow server -h 0.0.0.0 -p 5000 --backend-store-uri postgresql://DB_USER:DB_PASSWORD@DB_ENDPOINT:5432/POSTGRESQLNAME --default-artifact-root s3://MLFLOW_AWS_S3_BUCKET_NAME

-       * Create an AWS EC2 instance for running the experiments, which will be hereafterwards referred to as EXP_AWS_EC2
+       * Start the AWS EC2 nstance for running the experiments, which will be hereafterwards referred to as EXP_AWS_EC2

        * Copy requirements.txt and exp.py from your local copy to the AWS EC2 instance created